thinktandem/thinktandem.io/src/content/articles/lando-migration-webinar-1.md

 <iframe width="750" height="422" src="https://www.youtube.com/embed/C1lhgObpHd8" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

-I also made the [slidedeck](https://docs.google.com/presentation/d/1bEbg0I-lumlvWrjZqMhrtHMgwkLEbi8uB2fBjHFCGFE/edit?usp=sharing) public if you wanted to check those out as well.
+I also made the [slidedeck](https://docs.google.com/presentation/d/1bEbg0I-lumlvWrjZqMhrtHMgwkLEbi8uB2fBjHFCGFE/edit?usp=sharing) public if you wanted to check those out.
 The full repo I used during the webinar is [available on GitHub as well](https://github.com/thinktandem/migration-webinar/tree/webinar-1-final).
-Finally, [the boilerplate module](https://github.com/thinktandem/migration_boilerplate) I used as well is available.
+Finally, [the boilerplate module](https://github.com/thinktandem/migration_boilerplate) is also available.

 Here is a brief overview what was discussed with relevant samples and links per section.